 Breaking out of the Backpacker Bubble in India

 I sat on the balcony and considered the view.
-The remote 7800ft high mountain town of Shimla flowed over the hills in front of […]
+The remote 7800ft high mountain town of Shimla flowed over the hills in front of our […]

 Cesca left me snoozing in our room and went out to the roof top café/restaurant to take some photos of the city.